chris-godinho/2023-08-21-weather-forecast/README.md

 ## Features

-   - Randomized question pool;
+   - 5-Day forecast in addition to current weather;
-   - Timer for quiz completion, which gets deducted from when a question is answered incorrectly;
+   - History buttons for past searches;
-   - High scores board (using Local Storage).
+   - Obtaining of data via OpenWeather API.

 ## Installation

 No installation is necessary for this application.
-A live page can be accessed at <https://kristbg.github.io/cbg-mod04-quiz-game/>.
+A live page can be accessed at <https://kristbg.github.io/travelling-thespian/>.

 ## How can I Contribute?